thecreatorzx/product-checker/readme.md

 # How to Install and Run the Project

+- Fork the repo and deselect
+  "Copy the master branch only" option as server is the current branch we are working on and main is a lot behind .

 - Install Node, MongoDB-Compass, and VS code to get started.

 - Run "npm install" or "yarn"(if u use yarn) on terminal to get all the required dependencies installed.